browserengineering/book/book/scheduling-and-threading.md

 requestAnimationFrame(callback);
 ```

-This code will do two things: request an *animation frame* task to
+This code will do two things: request an *animation frame* task to be scheduled
-be scheduled on the event loop (i.e. `Tab.run_animation_frame`, then one you
+on the event loop (i.e. `Tab.run_animation_frame`, the one you already
-already implemented) and call `callback` *at the beginning* of
+implemented in the previous section) and call `callback` *at the beginning* of
 that rendering task, before any browser rendering code.
-This is super useful
+This is super useful to
-to web page authors, as it allows them to do any setup work related to
+web page authors, as it allows them to do any setup work related to rendering
-rendering just before it occurs.
+just before it occurs.
 The implementation of this JavaScript API is
 straightforward:

 * Add a new dirty bit to `Tab` and code to call the JavaScript